dmestivier/dada2-sa/README.md

 ## Scripts

 Different sets of parameters are addressed in this work.
-Each set is tested in the `./PDS` directory.
+Each parameter set tested is in the `./PDS` directory:

+- MaxEE and truncQ
+- truncLen

 Scripts for the figures are in the `./Figures` directory.

+- ReadQualityProfiles
+- Error-Dada
+- MaxEE-TruncQ
+- TruncLen